saulhazelius/alkaloid-api/README.md

 You can use this repo for your own predicitions using 13C NMR data.

 ### 5.1 Locally from cloned repo
+(Requires Python >= 3.8)

 First, clone the repo via

 `git clone https://github.com/saulhazelius/alkaloid-api`

-or download the zip from the github site.
+or download and unzip the zip file from the github site.

+Then, within the `project` dir install the dependencies:

+`pip install -r requirements_predict.txt`

-Then, within the `project` dir, modify the `spectra.json` file with your own NMR input values.
+In order to make predictions, modify the `spectra.json` file with your own NMR input values.
 Finally, run:

 `python predict.py`

-to perform the prediction.
+to perform the alkaloid prediction.